-- During major scheduled events at the Polish Center: Event times, as posted
+- During other scheduled events at the Polish Center

 Polanki was proud to establish the Polanki Library in 2000, contributing funds for both construction and the establishment of an initial collection.
 Over the years, we have continued to develop the collection, resulting in a rich assortment of materials that preserve the history and culture of Poland and Polish Americans.

 Materials are available in both English and Polish and cover a vast range of topics: history, culture, language, heraldry, literature, folklore, music, geography, arts, and genealogy.